Heush256/Windows-Background-image-Customization/README.md

 # Windows-Background-image-Style-Changer
 Windows os allows for the user to rotate their background images for different styles was lackluster.
 This program can also play a sound, and change the system colors too if the user wants.

-Uses Windows api and the cJSON library.
+Uses Windows api, miniaudio-0.11.25 and the cJSON library.
 Windows api to change registry keys to certain styles based on the folder it is in, and cJSON to easily read and write to a file.

 To easily and quickly change the registry keys, below is a small look up table: